Pair these orange marmalade meatballs with an Ramen Noodle Asian Slaw Salad, Chilled Sesame Noodles with Carrots and a Raspberry Sloe Gin Fizz.

 However, you can test one by cutting it in half and carefully feeling the center to see if it's hot.
 If you're making your own meatballs using raw meat, I'd recommend cooking them first in the oven then adding them to your crockpot with the sauce.

-Browse all my appetizer recipes and Pin your favorites so you've got plenty of idea when your next potluck or holiday party comes up.
+Browse all my easy appetizer recipes and Pin your favorites so you've got plenty of ideas when your next potluck or holiday party comes up.

 Ingredients